Learning Journey to Silicon Savannah, Nairobi

 What other people say

-People who participated at the Learning Journey in January 2018:
+People who participated at Learning Journeys in 2018:

 “I’ve been touring the world’s Innovation Hot Spots for many years.
 The Silicon Savannah Journey was the best I’ve experienced so far.
 There are few regions that are so diverse and have such an enormous potential.
 Experiencing the innovative power of digital Africa has touched me deeply.”